 ca. 1820).
 Gift of Helen H. Reiff in memory of Robert F. Reiff.

-Right: Binstock (second from left) hit the ground running his first week at MAG.
+Right: In September, Binstock (second from left) hit the ground running his first week at MAG.
 He’s shown greeting visitors to the Clothesline Festival along with Dan Burns, regional president of M&T Bank; Mary Koegel, president of the Gallery’s Board of Managers; and Joel Seligman, president of the University of Rochester.

 Photos by Adam Fenster (top); Richard P. Wersinger (Clothesline).